 Unfair?
 YES.
 Realistic?
 Unfortunately, YES.

 It’s not fair, but its the ugly side of travel nursing.
-If your contract is cancelled you will have two choices in how to handle it.
+If your contract is canceled you will have two choices in how to handle it.

-#1 Let it go and try to get immediate placement with your agency somewhere else.
+#1 Let it go and try to get an immediate placement with your agency somewhere else.

 This is the option that I most recommend.
 Talk to your agency and have them find you something else.
 Most of the time, our contracts are cancelled for reasons beyond our control (regardless of the reason the hospital gave).
 The administration may have decided too late that you were too expensive to keep and was just looking for any reason to fire you, the hospital may have hired enough core staff and now they don’t need a traveler.

 Unless the cancellation reason was a life-threatening issue or something that will be followed up with the Board of Nursing (drug abuse is a good example of this), a good Staffing Agency understands that this happens from time to time and will work with you to find another suitable contract quickly.

 It’s important to understand first that you are an employee of the agency, not the hospital.
 Your agency is not going to support you in your lawsuit.
 The agency’s customer is the hospital, not you.
 I don’t personally recommend that you take these issues to court.
 There is an exception to this; if you are reported to the Board of Nursing for a violation that you feel is unfounded.
 If this is the case, you will first have to clear yourself through the Board and then you could pursue a lawsuit with the Agency/Hospital.

 *Disclaimer: I do not give legal advice and recommend that you consult a legal professional for these issues.

 What expenses will I be responsible for now?